 I didn’t start giving a lot of thought to getting an annual physical until after I graduated.
 Big mistake.
 Preventive care, including your annual checkup, is covered in full, which means there’s no excuse for skipping it.
 Perhaps if I had paid more attention to this, I would have skipped late-night trips to the dining hall for soft-serve ice cream and avoided the dreaded freshman 15!

 Other preventive services, including certain vaccinations, screenings, and the flu shot, are also fully covered.
-If you participate in a CDPHP student plan, you can even earn Life Points® for the important services you’re receiving anyway.
-Life Points rewards you for healthy behaviors in the form of points – one point equals $1, and you can earn up to $365!
-Watch your Life Points add up and cash them in for valuable gift cards from a variety of retailers.
-CDPHP encourages using Life Points toward the purchase of health and wellness-related items.
+If you participate in a CDPHP student plan, you can even earn CDPHP Life Points® Rewards for the important services you’re receiving anyway.
+You’re rewarded for healthy behaviors in the form of points!
+Watch your points add up and cash them in for valuable gift cards from a variety of retailers.
+CDPHP encourages using CDPHP Life Points Rewards toward the purchase of health and wellness-related items.

 If you take prescription drugs, you’ll want to either stock up before you head out for school or locate in-network pharmacies near you (in-network is just a fancy way of saying we’ll cover your prescription if you use this location).
 With CDPHP, you can also take advantage of our convenient mail-order service and have one less thing to worry about leaving campus for.
 If your campus is like most, freshman are not able to have cars unless they commute.
 You’ll also want to check out Rx for Less, a program that offers deep discounts on many generic prescription drugs.
 You’ll save big if you talk to your doctor about switching from a name-brand drug to a generic, and you can put that extra money toward a spring break trip!